AJNOURI/offlinelab/README.md

 Report the state of a network topology.

+ - A test case defines a particular configuration of the network (for each device: credentias + configuration commands) for which you want to collect the network state.
- - Reads commands from test case yaml files and executes them remotely on the devices, this is repeated for each test run.
-Defining testruns is useful if the state of your network behavior evolves during time.
+ - The program reads commands from test case yaml files and executes them remotely on the devices to set a particular situation, and then for each device (yaml file with the name of the device) it reads the commands that will collect inf.
- - Reads commands (status and parameters) from device yaml files, execute them remotely, collect the result and report testcases>testruns>devices>commands to an XML an xml file.
+ - If your network changes its state overtime with the same configurations, then you need to recollect inf. after defined periods of time.
+ - For each command for each device, the results are saved into a file and an XML file is built with all inf. about testcases, testruns and result file names.
  - The xml file is read by a flash application to show the offline status of the topology under each of the test run of every test case.

-For now it supports Cisco IOS/IOU and *nix systems, more to come.
+For now it supports Cisco IOS/IOU/IOSv and *nix systems, more to come.

 Example of Cisco device command file: IOU-cmd.yaml